ahm-cmd/reminders-spotlight/README.md

 <p align="center"><em>A Spotlight-style quick-entry app for Apple Reminders on macOS.</em></p>

-Press a global shortcut (default **⌥Space**) to drop a centered, Spotlight-like bar onto the screen, type a reminder in plain language, and hit Enter — it parses the date, list, priority, and tags as you type and saves straight to Apple Reminders.
+Press a global shortcut (default **⌥Space**) to open a Spotlight-like bar onto the screen.
+Type reminders in plain language and hit Enter.
+Reminders Spotlight parses date, list, priority, and tags as you type and saves the complete entry to Apple Reminders.
+Or, press the shortcut and nudge your mouse: the Spotlight bar will drop down into a list of active Reminders that you can edit, delete, or check off as you work, at a moment's notice.

 <p align="center">
   <img src="docs/screenshot.png" alt="Reminders Spotlight" width="620">